JennifferLockwood/test_plan_template/IEEE_829_test_plan_template.md

 development activity dates.
 This prevents the test team from being perceived as the cause of a delay.
 For example, if system testing is to begin after delivery of the final build, then system testing begins the day after delivery.
-If the delivery is late, system testing starts from the day of delivery, not on a specific date.
+If the delivery is late, system testing starts from the day of deliver y, not on a specific date.
 This is called dependent or relative dating.
 <h2><a id="17"></a>Planning Risks and Contingencies</h2>